davidstone/isocpp/operator-spaceship/I-did-not-order-this.md

 		auto const lhs_last = lhs.end();
 		auto rhs_first = rhs.begin();
 		while (lhs_first != lhs_last) {
-			if (auto const cmp = std::compare_3way(*lhs_first, *rhs_first); cmp != 0) {
+			if (auto const cmp = compare_3way(*lhs_first, *rhs_first); cmp != 0) {
 				return cmp;
 			}
 			++lhs_first;
 			++rhs_first;
 		}
-		return std::strong_ordering_equal;
+		return strong_ordering_equal;
 	}

 Now we are back to essentially the same fast code that we had for `equal1`.

 This operator fully embraces the idea that for many uses, "any order" is sufficient, so it provides the fastest strong ordering possible.
 There are certainly users that depend on the order of these wrappers (that is to say, they need the specific order given by a lexicographical comparison, they do not just need any ordering).
 This means that the straightforward application of this change would be a major, silent breaking change.
 But is there some clever way we can do this such that it does not break any users?

 One thought could be to define `operator<=>` with this new order only for those types that, themselves, define `operator<=>`.
 We know that no user code is doing this today, so no existing code will change behavior.
-This immediately runs into one major stumbling block, the foremast example of which is `std::basic_string<char>`. `char` has `operator<=>`, and changing the default sorting order of strings is likely the biggest breaking change in this category.
+This immediately runs into one major stumbling block, the foremast example of which is `basic_string<char>`. `char` has `operator<=>`, and changing the default sorting order of strings is likely the biggest breaking change in this category.
 If we try to exclude `basic_string<char>` from this change in ordering, we also lose out on most of the performance benefits.

 The other option would be to make this change for `operator<=>` only.
 The long-term plan could be for `operator==` and `operator!=` to not be defined explicitly for these wrapper types (they just defer to `operator<=>`), but the relational operators remain and provide a lexicographical ordering.
 This maintains backward compatibility and ensures that we generate code that is fast by default, but has a huge loss in consistency (for all of the most common standard library types, `a <=> b < 0` is not the same as `a < b`, despite that being the rewrite rule).

-In theory, [there could exist a tool](http://www.open-std.org/mailman/listinfo/tooling) that (as part of the C++20 upgrade process) rewrote all existing uses of relational operators like `operator<` to be `std::lexicographical_compare` for affected containers...
+In theory, [there could exist a tool](http://www.open-std.org/mailman/listinfo/tooling) that (as part of the C++20 upgrade process) rewrote all existing uses of relational operators like `operator<` to be `lexicographical_compare` for affected containers...

 ## How to specify wrapper types (other than the performance problem)

-Any solution we decide on (other than the non-solution of not providing `operator<=>` for any of these types) will have at least one thing in common: the return type will be the common comparison result type for comparing each of the elements, similar to `std::lexicographical_compare_3way`.
+Any solution we decide on (other than the non-solution of not providing `operator<=>` for any of these types) will have at least one thing in common: the return type will be the common comparison result type for comparing each of the elements, similar to `lexicographical_compare_3way`.

 When given a type that does not have `operator<=>`, there are two distinct possibilities: either we provide `operator<=>` or we do not.
-The standard library has `std::compare_3way`, which calls `operator<=>` if possible, otherwise it synthesizes it from `operator==` and `operator<`.
+The standard library has `compare_3way`, which calls `operator<=>` if possible, otherwise it synthesizes it from `operator==` and `operator<`.
 If we require all calls in wrapper types to go through `compare_3way` rather than `operator<=>` on all wrapped types, we get `operator<=>` automatically for free.
-This would also work with the default `std::lexicographical_compare_3way` as an implementation strategy.
-It seems better to always provide `operator<=>` to give a consistent user experience ("`std::vector<T>` always has `operator<=>`") and it can give better performance in situations that require 3-way comparisons -- in the case of `vector<vector<T>>`, for instance, doing all necessary comparisons on the first `vector` element, even if that implementation is synthesized, means that you iterate over the outer vector only once, which is slightly less traffic on your memory bus.
+This would also work with the default `lexicographical_compare_3way` as an implementation strategy.
+It seems better to always provide `operator<=>` to give a consistent user experience ("`vector<T>` always has `operator<=>`") and it can give better performance in situations that require 3-way comparisons -- in the case of `vector<vector<T>>`, for instance, doing all necessary comparisons on the first `vector` element, even if that implementation is synthesized, means that you iterate over the outer vector only once, which is slightly less traffic on your memory bus.

 However, we would not want to remove all of the old comparison operators for types that do not define `operator<=>`, otherwise we would have a silent performance degredation from C++17 to C++20.
 Here, we have a choice again.
 We can define the 6 comparison operators only for those types that do not define `operator<=>`, or we can define them always.
 Here, it probably makes sense to define them only for types that do not have `operator<=>`, unless we go for a solution to the performance problem that involves generating `operator==` and `operator!=`, in which case we should define those as well.